-- 8. The key deliverables for the Internal Audit service during 2022/23 are: - Delivery of the Audit Plan the Chief Internal Auditor will ensure there is sufficient audit coverage in order to provide an annual Internal Audit opinion and report, which feeds into the Council's Annual Governance Statement - Integrated approach to assurance Providing ongoing assurance to management on the integrity, effectiveness and operation of the Council's internal control, governance and risk management processes.
-Working with other assurance providers including External Audit to prevent duplication of work - Management commitment Ensure agreed management responses to audit recommendations made are implemented thereby improving the overall control framework - Continually develop our approach To develop, improve and deliver a quality assurance and improvement programme for the service, including working closely with the Audit and Governance Committee - Business insight working more closely with Officers, Members and services to establish greater relevance to what matter most to the Council by contemplating current and future key risks and challenges.
+- 8. The key deliverables for the Internal Audit service during 2024/25 are: - Delivery of the Audit Plan the Head of Internal Audit will ensure there is sufficient audit coverage in order to provide an annual Internal Audit opinion and report, which feeds into the Council's Annual Governance Statement. - Integrated approach to assurance Providing ongoing assurance to management on the integrity, effectiveness and operation of the Council's internal control, governance, and risk management processes.
+Working with other assurance providers to prevent duplication of work. - Management commitment Ensure agreed management responses to audit recommendations made are implemented thereby improving the overall control framework. - Continually develop our approach To develop, improve and deliver a quality assurance and improvement programme for the service, including working closely with the Audit and Governance Committee and senior management. - Business insight working more closely with Officers, Members, and services to establish greater relevance to what matter most to the Council by contemplating current and future key risks and challenges.